Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/basics/make_face_edge.rst

 ----------------

 When there are many edges Blender will make an n-gon.
-Note that this does not support holes, to support holes you need to use the :ref:`modeling-meshes-editing-fill` Faces tool.
+Note that, this does not support holes, to support holes you need to use the :ref:`modeling-meshes-editing-fill` Faces tool.

 .. list-table::